apache/servicecomb-website/_users/service-heartbeat.md

 {% include toc %}
 ## Scenario

 After a microservice instance is registered in the service center, the microservice need to periodically send heartbeats to the service center.
-If the service center receives no heartbeat within a specific period, the instance will be registered.
+If the service center receives no heartbeat within a specific period, the instance will be un-registered.

 ## Involved APIs